coden0rth/.NET-SLBot/README.md

 - **Patrol Navigation**: The bot moves between predefined patrol points while scanning for objects with specific hover text.
 - **Object Scanning**: Detects objects based on hover text and logs relevant information.
+- **Messaging**: Built-in functionality to send instant messages (IMs) to a single user or all admins.
-- **Configurable**: Supports configuration through a JSON file, allowing easy setup for patrol points, login credentials, and admin management.
+- **Configurable**: Supports configuration through a JSON file, allowing easy setup for patrol points, login credentials, search criteria, and admin management.
 - **Command System**: Admins can send commands to the bot for dynamic control.
 - **Event Handling**: Gracefully handles events like login, avatar loading, and disconnection.